THE FUTURE

 TRUSTED BY INDUSTRY LEADERS & GLOBAL PARTNERS

 This event is intended to be entirely free to enter and attend to encourage accessibility for all.
 Event funds and prize money has been donated through philanthropic means.
-We are however, extremely grateful for the continued support of the following outstanding individuals and businesses.
+We are, however, extremely grateful for the continued support of the following outstanding supporting businesses.

 FAQ’S